 editors, but it didn’t come easily.
 After a couple of titles that quickly came and went, the idea was put to rest.

-came from an artistic family background, although it was recreational.
-It was his father who took this family trade and
+Dan came from an artistic family background, although it was recreational.
+It was his father who took this family

-applied it to his regular job as a landscape gardener.
-Dan inherited his father’s art streak with gusto and would take
+trade and applied it to his regular job as a landscape gardener.
+Dan inherited his father’s art streak with gusto and

-every opportunity from a very early age to draw…anything and everywhere.
-Dan would later admit that he didn’t
+would take every opportunity from a very early age to draw…anything and everywhere.
+Dan would later admit that

-remember a time when he didn’t have a pencil or a crayon in his hand.
-Living in what many historians refer to as the
+he didn’t remember a time when he didn’t have a pencil or a crayon in his hand.
+Living in what many historians refer

-age of comic strips (Prince Valiant, Bringing Up Father, etc.) would fuel his artistic determination even further which
+to as the age of comic strips (Prince Valiant, Bringing Up Father, etc.) would fuel his artistic determination even

-lead his decision to become a comic strip artist.
-Dan’s art and determination served him well during his high school
+further which lead his decision to become a comic strip artist.
+Dan’s art and determination served him well during

-years when he created a popular strip for the school’s paper…maybe too popular, as it was such a hit that the
+his high school years when he created a popular strip for the school’s paper…maybe too popular, as it was such a

 After school, Dan made plans to attend art school (Art Students League in Manhattan) at night and, to pay the bills,